k-obrien/notes/firefox-config.md

     - Search Suggestions
         - Disable all suggestions
 - Privacy & Security
-    - Select `Strict`
+    - Select `Strict` Browser Privacy
+    - Web Site Privacy Preferences
+        - Enable `Tell web sites not to sell or share my data`
-    - Select `Always` Send web sites a "Do Not Track" signal that you don’t want to be tracked
+        - Enable `Send web sites a "Do Not Track" request`
     - Cookies and Site Data
         - Enable `Delete cookies and site data when Firefox is closed`
-    - Logins and Passwords
+    - Passwords
-        - Disable `Ask to save logins and passwords for web sites`
+        - Disable `Ask to save passwords for web sites`
     - History
-        - Select Firefox will `Use custom settings for history`
+        - Select `Use custom settings for history`
         - Enable `Remember browsing and download history`
     - Permissions
         - Block all requests for all permissions